Michelle D. Novak, MI

 Revolutionary and Civil War Research: New and Overlooked Resources

 Believe it or not, researching your Revolutionary and Civil War ancestors has just gotten a lot more interesting.
 In this talk, we’ll look at some under-used resources at the State level, a whole new collection at the NYPL, and the digital changes happening at NARA—which brings more access at the same time that records are being retired to deep storage.

-Michelle D. Novak is a brand-designer [MND] (mnd.nyc) which serves finserv, education, and technology; a genealogist; and a teacher.
-She is a Master of Information student at Rutgers University, holds a BFA from RISD, and certificates from BU, Gen-Fed, and GRIP.
-Novak is Trustee and Webmaster for the Genealogical Society of Bergen County (GSBC) and a former Trustee of the Genealogical Society of New Jersey.
-She also serves as Project Administrator for the GSNJ-NJSA New Jersey Early Land Records Project; Editor of the GSBC’s national award-winning newsletter, The Archivist; and is involved with numerous transcription, indexing, publicity, and digitization projects.
+Michelle D. Novak, MI, is a brand-designer (mnd.nyc) which serves finserv, education, and technology; a genealogist; and a teacher.
+She received a Master of Information Archives and Preservation (summa cum laude) from Rutgers University, holds a BFA from RISD, and professional certificates from BU, Gen-Fed, and GRIP.
+Novak is former trustee of the Genealogical Society of Bergen County (GSBC) and Genealogical Society of New Jersey.
+She also serves as NHPRC Grant Administrator for the New Jersey Early Land Records Project at the New Jersey State Archives; Editor of the GSBC’s national award-winning newsletter, The Archivist; and is involved with numerous transcription, indexing, publicity, and digitization projects.
 (She is also the designer of the History Camp logo and website.)